JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 - ACM International Conference on Information and Knowledge Management (CIKM): 2026

+- International Conference on Web Search and Data Mining (WSDM): 2027

--	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025, 2026
+-	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025, 2026, 2027

 -	The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD): 2025, 2026